 Set a trigger

-To create a new trigger, click on the blue button "New trigger":
+To create a new trigger, click on the green button "New trigger":

 Step 1.
-Audience
+Trigger settings

-Step 2.
+Step 3.
 E-mail settings

 In step two, you enter the sender's details; the name and e-mail address.
 We recommend using the name and e-mail address of your web shop.
 You also enter the e-mail subject on this page.
 You are of course completely free in this, but we advise you to give the subject of the e-mail a personal touch by adding the customer's first and/or last name.
 Then you can choose to add a preheader, a short introduction, for better conversion.

-Step 3.
+Step 4.
 Design an email

 In this third step you will design your trigger.
 Using the menu on the right, you can drag different elements into your email, for example dynamic products.
 If you need support and tips setting up a trigger, have a look at the following articles: